 Many cases of buck teeth develop as a result of consistent pressure out on teeth from the action of sucking.

 Similar to thumb sucking, using pacifiers beyond the appropriate age affects how the teeth develop.
-Especially as the permanent teeth begin to appear, it’s important that parents help their children stop the use of pacifiers around the age of 3.
+Especially as permanent teeth begin to appear, it’s important that parents help their children stop the use of pacifiers around the age of 3.

-3- Tongue Trusting
+3- Tongue thrust

-5- Tumors and Cysts
+5- Tumors and cysts

 Cysts and tumors that are present for long periods of time will eventually apply pressure to your dental tissue and impact their positions.